marklogic/marklogic-kubernetes/README.md

 Helm is a Kubernetes package manager that helps to easily install MarkLogic on Kubernetes.

-To install Helm, follow steps in: https://helm.sh/docs/intro/install/
+To install Helm, follow the steps described in: https://helm.sh/docs/intro/install/

-Verify the installation:
+Verify the installation with this command:

 ```
 helm -h